joe-speedboat/workshop.ansible/20 Protect variables with vaults.md

 # Protect variables with vaults
 You can imagine that some of the variables may need some protection.
-There is a built-in mechanic to protect variable called <code>ansible-vault<code>
+There is a built-in mechanic to protect variable called <code>ansible-vault</code>
 You can use it in two ways by default

 ## ansible-vault